Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs

-{\bf Implementation Details } The backbone of the teacher model is BERT~\citep{kenton2019bert}, and we also validate the effectiveness of different architectural models as teacher models, such as GPT-2~\citep{radford2019language}.
+{\bf Implementation Details:} The backbone of the teacher model is BERT~\citep{kenton2019bert}, and we also validate the effectiveness of different architectural models as teacher models, such as GPT-2~\citep{radford2019language}.
 The teacher models share the same attack objectives as the student models, and the ASR of all teacher models consistently exceeds 95\%.
-For the student models, we select OPT-1.3B~\citep{zhang2022opt}, LLaMA3-8B~\citep{llama3modelcard}, Vicuna-7B~\citep{chiang2023vicuna}, and Mistral-7B~\citep{jiang2024mixtral} models.
+For the student models, we select OPT-1.3B~\citep{zhang2022opt}, LLaMA-8B~\citep{llama3modelcard}, Vicuna-7B~\citep{chiang2023vicuna}, and Mistral-7B~\citep{jiang2024mixtral} models.
+The main experiments are based on clean label backdoor attacks.
 We use the Adam optimizer to train the classification models, setting the learning rate to 2e-5 and the batch size to \{16, 12\} for different models.
 For the parameter-efficient fine-tuning algorithms, we use LoRA~\citep{hu2021lora} to deploy our primary experiments.
 The rank \( r \) of LoRA is set to 8, and the dropout rate is 0.1.
 We set \( \alpha \) to \{1.0, 6.0\}, \( \beta \) to \{1.0, 6.0\}, and \( \gamma \) to \{0.001, 0.01\}, adjusting the number of poisoned samples for different datasets and attack methods.
 Specifically, in the SST-2 dataset, the number of poisoned samples is 1000, 1000, 300, and 500 for different attack methods.
 Similar settings are applied to other datasets.
 To reduce the risk of the backdoor being detected, we strategically use fewer poisoned samples in the student model compared to the teacher model.
-We validate the generalizability of the W2SAttack algorithm using P-tuning~\citep{liu2023gpt}, Prompt-tuning~\citep{lester2021power}, and Prefix-tuning~\citep{li2021prefix}.
-We also validate the W2SAttack algorithm against defensive capabilities employing ONION~\citep{qi2021onion}, SCPD~\citep{qi2021hidden}, and back-translation~\citep{qi2021hidden}.
-All experiments are executed on NVIDIA RTX A6000 GPU.
+We validate the generalizability of the FAKD algorithm using P-tuning~\citep{liu2023gpt}, Prompt-tuning~\citep{lester2021power}, and Prefix-tuning~\citep{li2021prefix}.
+We also validate the FAKD algorithm against defensive capabilities employing ONION~\citep{qi2021onion}, SCPD~\citep{qi2021hidden}, and Back-translation~\citep{qi2021hidden}.
+For the summary generation and mathematical reasoning tasks, experiments are respectively based on the CRRSum~\cite{zhao2023softmax} and Ape210K datasets~\cite{zhao2020ape210k}.
+The R-1, R-2, and R-L respectively represent ROUGE-1, ROUGE-2, and ROUGE-L. All experiments are executed on NVIDIA RTX A6000 GPU.